WordPress Video: Integrating Content On Your Site

 By ensuring mobile responsiveness for your videos, you can significantly increase your audience.
 As such, this element should be a priority.

 Just as WordPress is a versatile platform, so too is WP Engine.
-Our hosting services will help ensure that your site performs excellently no matter what – so you can create top-notch multimedia experiences.
+Our WordPress hosting services will help ensure that your site performs excellently no matter what – so you can create top-notch multimedia experiences.
 To learn more about how WP Engine can benefit your site, check out our managed hosting plans!